DaniAlRab/STM32_Bluepill_with_7_Segment_Display/README.md

 This digit Map makes it easier to change digits without setting them segment by segment.

-This one works with the function SetDigit, which receives just one uint_8 digit and "translates" it to a 7-segment display
+This one works with the function SetDigit, which receives just one uint_8 digit and "translates" it to a 7-segment display format.

 ```C#